src-d/identity-matching/README.md

 2,"",no-name,bob/bobs-project
 ```

-The output means the following.
 There are two developers.
-Let's name them Alice (id is 1) and Bob (id is 2).
+Let's name them Alice (with id 1) and Bob (with id 2).
-If you see `alice@gmail.com` in commit author e-mail than the author is Alice.
+When we analyze a commit with `alice@gmail.com` as author email, then the author is Alice.
-It does not matter which name was used or the repository name was.
+The repository and author name are ignored since the author email is the most reliable way to define an identity.
-If you see `alice` in the commit author name then the author is Alice for any e-mail and repository.
+On the other hand, when we analyze a commit with `alice` as  author name, then the author is Alice for whatever combination of email and repository.
-The same for Bob, though Bob uses two email addresses `bob@gmail.com` and `bob@inbox.com`.
+Same for Bob, although he uses two different email addresses `bob@gmail.com` and `bob@inbox.com`.
-If you encounter a commit with the `no-name` author in `bob/bobs-project` repository then it is Bob's commit.
+Finally, if we come across a commit with the `no-name` author name in `bob/bobs-project` repository then you know it is Bob's commit.

 ### Convert parquet to CSV

-If parquet is not convenient,
-you can convert it to CSV using the python script in `research` directory:
+It is possible to convert the output parquet file to CSV using the python script in the `research` directory:
 ```bash
 python3 ./research/parquet2csv.py matched_identities.parquet
 ```
-The result will be saved in `matched_identities.csv` directory.
+The result will be saved as `matched_identities.csv`.
-Run `python3 ./research/parquet2csv.py` to see more options.

 Please note that pyspark must be installed.

 ### External matching option

-If the organization is using GitHub, Gitlab or Bitbucket,
-it is possible to use their API to match identities by emails.
+If the organization is using GitHub, Gitlab or Bitbucket, it is possible to use their API to match identities by emails.
+In that case, 2 columns are added and filled for every email in the table: the `External id provider` and the `External id` itself.

-**TODO**

 ## How to build